 Your brain was meant for coming up with ideas, not holding them.
 So trying to remember a lot of things is going to be really hard and cause a CRAZY amount of stress.

-A few weeks before my moms birthday I was getting the details about us coming over to there house for the get together.
+A few weeks before my mom’s birthday I was getting the details about us coming over to their house for the get-together.
 Which dad had planed a few weeks before and forgot about. 😂 He says to me ” I wish I had your memory” all the while I am literally clutching my planner.🤣

 When you take the time to plan things out and write them down.
 BUT also look at the plan regularly you are reminded and it almost feels like you are remembering but really you are just being reminded often.